-To purchase/renew your Student Parking Permit carefully read the instructions contained in the following guide Parking Permit Applications Guide 23-24 then visit the Online Payment System to book your permit.
+To purchase/renew your Student Parking Permit carefully read the instructions contained in the following guide PermitApplicationsGuide2024 then visit the Online Payment System to book your permit.

 If you park in a "Pay and Display" space, you must buy a ticket from the nearby machines or use the Pay by Phone option and display your ticket on your dashboard face up, regardless of what other type of permit you might have.
-If you buy a P&D ticket you can only park in spaces marked with blue lines and text ("P&D/Í&T").
+If you buy a P&D ticket you can only park in spaces marked with blue lines and text ("P&D/ \hat{I} &T").

 A park and ride service operates from Dangan car park.
-Further information and timetable details are available from: Park & Ride Bus Timetable 2023
+Further information and timetable details are available from: Park & Ride Bus Timetable

 Parking at University of Galway is operated by APCOA Ireland.
-If you have a parking related query please contact: lreland.permits@apcoa.ie / telephone: 0818 462899.
+If you have a parking related query please contact: Ireland.permits@apcoa.ie / telephone: 0818 462899.

-2.18 Library
+2.19 Library

 The Student ID card also acts as a Library card.
 Students must have a current card in order to gain entrance to the Library.
-Details on the services provided by the library are available at https://library.universityofgalway.ie/usingthelibrary/accessingthelibrary/.
-The Library and IT Service Desk is located on the ground floor of the library and provides advice and support to students on both Library and IT services (e.g., User ID/passwords, book loans, printing Wifi access).
+Details on the services provided by the library are available at Library - University of Galway.
+The Library and IT Service Desk are located on the ground floor of the library and provides advice and support to students on both Library and IT services (e.g., User ID/passwords, book loans, printing Wifi access).